ErrorTzy/writings/papers/WS_Draft.md

 #### Fundamentality

 Finally, it's time to go back to where I started: fundamentality.
-The reason why I spent so much time on the interventionist account is that, it has a very important feature that I need to establish fundamentality: It ensures the asymmetry!
+The reason why I spent so much time on the interventionist account is that, it has a very important feature that I need to establish fundamentality: It ensures the *asymmetry*.

 In the most basic counterfactual analysis of causation, A actually causes B if (1) A and B both occur in the actual world; and (2) if A had not occurred, then B would not have occurred.
 On Lewis-style possible-world semantics, (2) is true if, in the closest worlds to the actual world where A does not occur, B also does not occur.
 However, this semantics does not rule out symmetry.
 If, in the closest worlds where B does not occur, A also does not occur, we would conclude that B actually causes A. Setting aside the possibility of cyclic causation, causation should be asymmetric.
 Yet there is no straightforward way to modify Lewis-style possible-world semantics to guarantee this asymmetry.

 By contrast, in interventionist semantics (setting aside cyclic models), the asymmetry is ensured.
 Let us illustrate with the toy model $M = \{\{A\}, \{B\}, \{B = A\}\}$ and the actual assignment $u(A) = 1$.
 The counterfactual "if A had not occurred, then B would not have occurred" is true because, given $u$, the value of $B$ in $M_{A=0}$ is 0.
 But the counterfactual "if $B$ had not occurred, then $A$ would not have occurred" is false because, given $u$, the value of $A$ in $M_{B=0}$ is 1.
 In other words, so long as the model is acyclic, the asymmetry is ensured by design.

 Is this circular?
 It seems that the structural equation $B = A$ in $M$ already presupposes this asymmetry.
 If we treat $M$ as an appropriate causal model because we presuppose that $A$ causes $B$, then the reasoning is circular.
 However, structural equations can be discovered empirically via intervention tests.
 For example, to test whether $B = A$, we can intervene on $A$ and observe how the value of $B$ changes.
 Therefore, the world can teach us whether is an appropriate model, without circularity.
+And given that *the Strong Principle of Sanity* ensures the semantic invariance of intervention, we do not need to worry about a strange creature who interpret it differently.

-Now, recall my problem for Bennett's account of fundamentality: for any mutually necessitating relations, we were unable to privilege a direction.
+Now, recall my problem for Bennett's account of fundamentality: for any mutually necessitating relations, we were unable to privilege a direction for asymmetry.
 Bennett used the generative constraint to ensure the direction, but this constraint is framework dependent.

-Indeed, using SEM for ground is no new idea. ==Schaffer grounding in the image of causation== and ==Wilson metaphysical causation==
+Therefore, it does not ensure the invariance of the privilege.

+However, given the invariance of SEM, the direction provided by SEM is privileged.
+But let me slow down: SEM is used for causation.
+How can it be used for fundamentality?

+In fact, using SEM to analyze fundamentality is no new idea. ==Schaffer grounding in the image of causation== and ==Wilson metaphysical causation== has all written in detail on how to use structural equations to analyze fundamentality, and even see horizontal building as metaphysical causation.
+The problem, again, is how to choose the appropriate model to make this analysis non-circular.
+Let me use a toy example to illustrate this problem.
+Assume we choose a model where the structural equation is $\{Socreates\}=Socrates$, then we can easily get the result that singleton Socrates depends on Socrates.
+But the problem is why do we choose $\{Socreates\}=Socrates$ as the appropriate equation.
+Recall the previous challenge.
+Robo might choose $Socrates=\{Socreates\}$.
+Why is Robo's choice problematic?

+I have not seen a satisfying reply in the current literature.
+For example, Schaffer seems to adopt a neutral position about model choice, and thus have no reason against Robo's choice.

+To be specific, in the case of causation, the structural equations can be empirically established.
+Therefore, there is no vicious circularity.

+I have no space to go into detail here, so I will just use a toy example to illustrate this analysis.
+For example, if we intervene

 ## Beyond metaphysics: trusting friends against evidence